Lilpri: Lil'Pri

-Ringo is a sweet and adventurous girl with a curly and short pink hair with a red headband, red eyes, she wears a white shirt long sleeves with a pink vest with a red bow, a red skirt and dark yellow boots (in summer she wears a white shirt short sleeves with a red bow, a pink and light pink skirt and a cream and red sandals).
+Ringo is a sweet and adventurous girl with a curly and short pink hair with a red headband, red eyes, she wears a white shirt long sleeves with a pink vest with a red bow, a red skirt and dark yellow boots (in summer she wears a white shirt short sleeves with a red bow, a pink and light pink skirt and a red sandals).
 She dreams of becoming an idol when she's older.
 Her parents own a bakery that makes "the best apple pie in the world".
 She has septuplet younger brothers (each named after the days of the week) who are sometimes referred to as "The Seven Dwarfs".
 Ringo transforms into Snow White and her symbol is an apple.
 Her Ma-Pet is Sei, whom she tells her family is a parrot.
 She wears her pink magical diamond in a dark pink heart bracelet on her left wrist that allows her to transform.

-Leila is a shy girl with short light yellow hair with a red clips on each side, navy blue eyes, she wears a yellow dress under a light blue sweater with a pink heart with two white wings, black leggings and red Mary jeans (in summer she wear a light blue blouse with a dark blue and white sailor scarf with a yellow button, a yellow shorts and a yellow mary jeans).
+Leila is a shy girl with short light yellow hair with a red clips on each side, navy blue eyes, she wears a yellow dress under a light blue sweater with a pink heart with two white wings, black leggings and red Mary Janes (in summer she wear a light blue blouse with a dark blue and white sailor scarf with a yellow button, a yellow shorts and a yellow mary jeans).
 She tends to be forgetful and clumsy.
 Her father is Italian and her mother is Japanese.
 Leila transforms into Cinderella and is represented by a sparkle/diamond.
 Her Ma-Pet is Dai, a dormouse often confused as a squirrel because of his bushy tail.
 She wears her light blue magical diamond in a dark blue heart bracelet on her left wrist.
 Her dad works for a shoe company.

-Natsuki is a rich and feisty girl with long violet hair in pigtails with a green bows, dark green eyes, she wears a green and black blouses with bow, a golden yellow belt with a white butterfly, dark purple shorts, long black socks and a yellow and black boots (in summer she wears a lavender blouses with a white frills with an orange butterfly, green overalls and orange shoes).
+Natsuki is a rich and feisty girl with long violet hair in pigtails with a green bows, dark green eyes, she wears a green and black blouses with bow, a golden yellow belt with a white butterfly, dark purple shorts, long black socks and a yellow and black boots (in summer she wears a lavender blouses with a white frills with an orange butterfly, green overalls and orange shoes) Wherever she goes, she always carries a light green bag.
 Her family sells fabric for kimono.
 She is also very good at sports.
 She transforms into Kaguya-hime and is represented by a crescent moon.
 Her Ma-Pet is Ryoku, a small green dragon.
 She wears her purple magical diamond in a dark purple heart bracelet on her left wrist.
 Natsuki stays with her grandparents despite her parents being out of town.